HTLV Testing in Primary Care

 7. If they had a T-cell malignancy

-Patient Information Leaflets are available at [add link to PIL].
+Patient Information Leaflets are available here.

 Please collect blood for serology, requesting ‘HTLV 1 and 2 Antibody Screen ’.